 Why I recommend it:

-- Smoke Control System helps reduce kitchen haze while grilling indoors
+- A Smoke Control System helps reduce kitchen haze when grilling indoors.

-I’ve personally used this grill in my own kitchen (both my mother and mother-in-law also in their own homes), and we can confidently say it delivers on both flavor and convenience.
+I've personally used this grill in my own kitchen (both my mother and mother-in-law have used it in their own homes), and we can confidently say it delivers on both flavor and convenience.
 From searing a steak or baking a quick batch of fries, it handles it all with ease.

 My Review: I use this must-have air fryer practically every day!
 Most of my recipes call for it.
 It is quick and easy to use.
 Also, it’s multifunctional with not only the air fryer option but also a roast, grill, bake, and even a dehydrating function.
 Setting the time and temperature is easy with soft, apparent button features.
 See the results with my Air Fryer Branzino with Lemon Potatoes and Vegetables recipe.
 08/19/24: I rate this product 4 out of 5 for space and convenience.
 Because it takes up a lot of space.